Rocky: Soundtrack

 Bill Conti composed the musical score for Rocky.
 He had composed a score for director John G. Avildsen's W.W. and the Dixie Dancekings (1975) that the studio ultimately rejected.
 David Shire (then-husband of Talia Shire) was the first to be offered the chance to compose the music for Rocky but had to turn it down because of prior commitments.
 Avildsen reached out to Conti without any studio help because of the film's relatively low budget.
 Avildsen said, "The budget for the music was 25 grand.
 And that was for everything: The composer's fee, that was to pay the musicians, that was to rent the studio, that was to buy the tape that it was going to be recorded on."

 The main theme song, "Gonna Fly Now", made it to number one on Billboard magazine's Hot 100 list for one week (from July 2 to July 8, 1977) and the American Film Institute placed it 58th on its AFI's 100 Years...100 Songs.
 United Artists Records released the soundtrack album on November 12, 1976.
 EMI re-released the album on CD and cassette.

 Frank Stallone's song "Take You Back" is also on the soundtrack, and he also sings the song in the movie with other friends around a trash can fire.

 Release

 Theatrical

-The movie began with two premieres in New York starting with the world premiere for Rocky which took place at Paramount Theatre in New York City on Saturday, November 20, 1976, by United Artists and one the day after on Sunday, November 21, 1976, by United Artists at Cinema II in New York City.
+The movie began with two premieres in New York, starting with the world premiere for Rocky, which would take place at Paramount Theatre in New York City on Saturday, November 20, 1976, by United Artists and the other on the day after Sunday, November 21, 1976, by United Artists at Cinema II in New York City.
 The Los Angeles premiere took place at the Plaza in Westwood Village on December 1, 1976.
-This was then followed by a full official release on December 3, 1976 all throughout North America in the United States and Canada.
+This was then followed by a full official release on December 3, 1976, all throughout North America in the United States and Canada.